 The other genuine alternative to Aman Kyoto.
 Smaller footprint, hilltop location with city views, and a service standard that holds up against the comparison.
 Significantly easier to book.

 An underappreciated Arashiyama property with riverside rooms and a kaiseki restaurant that locals use as a benchmark.
-The brand affiliation makes it easier to book on points, which is the underrated angle for travelers who keep their loyalty in one program.
+The brand affiliation makes it easier to book on points, which is the underrated angle for travellers who keep their loyalty in one programme.

 The clifftop alternative in Uluwatu.
 Different design language — Italian-modernist rather than Balinese-traditional — but the same level of service and the privacy that defines an Aman stay.